JuDFTteam/masci-tools/studentproject18w/README.md

 ## Open Issues

-   * The `FleurBands` data selection method could be optimized even more by replacing *all* numerical operations with `numpy` routines.
    * Running the Frontends in a debugger or with a counter reveals: on a plot selection change or update, the plot seems to be redrawn not once but several times.
 The cause could not be found so far.